The Incident Management Process: Step-by-Step Guide

 One of the most popular frameworks used to guide Incident Management processes is ITIL (formerly known as Information Technology Infrastructure Library).
 ITIL provides a set of best practices for IT Service Management, including Incident Management.
 However, some organizations choose to blend ITIL guidelines with their internal processes, creating a hybrid approach.
 Others might rely on agile methodologies, DevOps practices, or other ITSM frameworks to build their Incident Management strategies.

-The ITIL Incident Management process
+IT Incident Management process steps

 Whether you’re following ITIL or creating a custom approach, certain steps are essential to ensure your Incident Management process is effective.
 The key is to have a clear, well-documented process that everyone on your team understands and follows.
 Below, we break down these steps and explain their importance.